magronp/anisotropic-wiener/README.md

 ### Setup

-Even though this code was primarly developed with Matlab, we've adapted it to Octave.
-To fully use it, you need several Octave packages, which we can install as follow:
+Even though this code was initially developed with Matlab, we've adapted it to Octave.
+To fully use it, you need several Octave packages, which we can install as follows:

 	sudo apt install liboctave-dev
 	sudo apt install octave-control
-	sudo apt install octave-resample
+	sudo apt install octave-signal
 	sudo apt install octave-statistics
 	sudo apt install octave-dataframe